Geoogolla/enterprise-docs/docs/administrator-guide/manage-users/users/synchronize/index.md

 # Synchronize Users

-You can synchronize Active directory, Azure active directory, Database users to the Bold Reports Report Server.
+You can synchronize Active Directory, Azure Active Directory, and Database users to the Bold Reports Report Server.
 Learn more details from the following sections:

 * [Synchronize users from Active Directory](./../synchronize/synchronize-active-directory-users/)